emuvi/jarch/README.md

-# JArch
+# Jarch

-JArch is a chest full of utilities for the Java environment.
+Jarch is a chest full of utilities for the Java environment.